Collected River Poems by Gregory Hobbs

 random concentric circles migrate

-from the source of all encompassing.
+from the source of all-encompassing.

 From these beginnings these circles

-have no endings, travelling through
+have no endings, traveling through

 space and time on a raft passing through

-prehistoric sand dunes, hung with spider
+prehistoric sand dunes hung with spider

 webs, swallow nests, and Moki steps.